decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 OS2IP
 : An operation that transforms a octet string into an non-negative integer, defined in Section 4 of [@!RFC8017].
 Note, the input of this operation must be in big-endian order.

+INVALID, ABORT
+: Error indicators.
+INVALID refers to an error encountered during the Deserialization or Procedure steps of an operation.
+An INVALID value can be returned by a subroutine and handled by the calling operation.
+ABORT refers to an error encountered in one of the Preconditions of an operation.
+ABORT will cause any operation to stop execution.
+An operation calling a subroutine that aborted must also immediately abort.

 ## Notation

 The following notation and primitives are used: